Arkansas Water Quality at a Glance

 Is Arkansas Water Safe to Drink?

 Generally Yes – Most Arkansas water systems meet federal standards and the state is actively monitoring for emerging contaminants.
-PFAS contamination appears limited based on initial testing, though statewide surface water testing is ongoing with $1.8 million in grant funding.
+PFAS in finished drinking water has generally shown limited detections so far in many systems, while statewide testing and reporting continue.
+Arkansas also approved $1.8 million to begin its first known statewide surface-water PFAS testing effort.
 Primary concerns include disinfection byproducts and chromium-6 in some systems.

 ⚠️ Key Concerns for Arkansas Residents

-• Military Bases: Elevated PFAS levels detected near military installations due to firefighting foam use
+- Military Bases: Elevated PFAS in some areas near military installations linked to historical firefighting foam use

 Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Arkansas residents.

 Despite abundant water resources, Arkansas faces significant infrastructure challenges.
-According to recent assessments, Arkansas’s drinking water infrastructure needs substantial investment over the next 20 years.
-The state has received substantial federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law, including $241.4 million in total water infrastructure funding through 2024, with $53.1 million specifically for water system upgrades and emerging contaminant treatment.
+The state has received ongoing federal infrastructure investments through the Bipartisan Infrastructure Law, including an EPA-announced $53.099 million allocation in 2024 to support drinking water and clean water upgrades, alongside additional revolving-fund financing for system improvements.
 Arkansas’s commitment to water quality improvement is demonstrated through partnerships between the Arkansas Department of Health (ADH), local utilities, and federal agencies working to ensure safe, reliable water access for all residents while addressing the unique challenges of a state with significant rural and agricultural water demands.

 Statewide Compliance and Testing

-• PFAS Monitoring: Arkansas is actively participating in EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR-5), with water systems collecting and testing samples for PFAS and other emerging contaminants through 2025, with data reporting completed by 2026.
+- PFAS Monitoring: Arkansas is actively participating in EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR-5), with water systems collecting samples between 2023 and 2025 and reporting continuing through 2026.

 Major Water Sources and Challenges

-• Arkansas River System: Serves central Arkansas including Little Rock area through Central Arkansas Water, which provides drinking water to approximately 450,000 residents across Pulaski, Lonoke, Saline, and Grant counties.
+- Arkansas River System: Serves central Arkansas including the Little Rock area through Central Arkansas Water, which provides drinking water to approximately 450,000 residents across Pulaski, Lonoke, Saline, and Grant counties.

-• Rural Water Systems: Over 700 small and rural utilities face unique challenges with aging infrastructure, limited technical capacity, and higher per-capita costs for compliance with emerging regulations.
+- Rural Water Systems: Small and rural utilities face unique challenges with aging infrastructure, limited technical capacity, and higher per-capita costs for compliance with new and emerging regulations.

 Emerging Contaminant Response

-• PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, requiring initial monitoring by 2027 and compliance monitoring thereafter for affected water systems.
+- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) require water systems to complete initial monitoring and then meet compliance by 2029.

-• Military Base Contamination: Little Rock Air Force Base and Eaker Air Force Base have documented PFAS contamination issues, primarily from historical firefighting foam use, requiring ongoing monitoring and remediation efforts.
+- Military Base Contamination: Little Rock Air Force Base and Eaker Air Force Base have documented PFAS contamination concerns, primarily linked to historical firefighting foam use, requiring monitoring and remediation planning.

 Rural and Disadvantaged Communities

-• Federal Support Programs: Nearly half of federal infrastructure funding is available as grants or principal forgiveness loans to ensure funds reach underserved communities most in need of water infrastructure investments.
+- Federal Support Programs: Revolving-fund financing and grant set-asides can help ensure funds reach underserved communities most in need of water infrastructure investments.

-• Technical Assistance Networks: Arkansas Rural Water Association provides training and technical assistance to over 700 small and rural utilities, offering resources for compliance, legal challenges, and operational support.
+- Technical Assistance Networks: Arkansas Rural Water Association provides training and technical assistance to small and rural utilities, offering resources for compliance and operational support.

-Arkansas’s water quality landscape is positioned for significant improvement as utilities prepare for new federal PFAS regulations and leverage unprecedented infrastructure investments.
-The state’s strong compliance record and proactive approach to emerging contaminants, combined with substantial federal funding, positions Arkansas well to address future challenges.
-However, success will require continued collaboration between state regulators, water utilities, and communities to ensure that all Arkansans, particularly those in rural areas, have access to safe, affordable drinking water while managing the transition to more stringent environmental standards and addressing contamination from military and industrial sources.
+Arkansas’s water quality landscape is positioned for continued improvement as utilities prepare for federal PFAS standards and leverage infrastructure investments for treatment and distribution upgrades.
+The state’s proactive PFAS monitoring, combined with ongoing funding and technical assistance, supports progress statewide.
+However, sustained success will require continued collaboration between regulators, utilities, and communities—especially in rural areas—to maintain affordability while meeting stricter standards and addressing localized contamination risks from military and industrial sources.

 Recommendations for Arkansas Residents